ryoqun/rubinius/web/_posts/2013-03-20-profiling-jitted-ruby-code-with-oprofile.markdown

 Note that summing all entries up doesn't equal to 100%, because `opreport` only reported the top part of whole profile result (by `--threshold 1`).

+`5626.jo` is a special `app name` for JIT-ted code.
+Usually `app name` is the name of file C/C++ functions reside in (shared libraries or executables).
+So, for normal Rubinius' C++ functions, `app name` is just `rbx` because they reside in `./bin/rbx`.
+For JIT-ted Ruby code, there can be no meaningful `app name`, because JIT-ted Ruby code is generated at runtime and they reside in no file, but only in memory.
+So, OProfile uses `*.jo` as `app name` in such cases.
-`5626.jo` means this is JIT-ted code created when running process of PID 5526.
+And, `5626` means this is profiled when running the process of PID 5526.

 `_X_Hash#values_at@18` is the name of symbol for this entry of profile report (duh!).